 With my rant now over I’ll continue with the review…

 When Lionheart got to his feet a tug of war over ladder ensues, with Lion crotching X in the corner on the top turnbuckle.
 Slater superplexes X over the ladder on the floor, which pops the crowd hard.
 Slater then sets up the ladder under the noncentral contract that’s hanging from the light rig.
 Kidd then grabs Slater & hits a massive front slam who then climbs the ladder 3/4 way up and delivers a diving elbow drawing gasps from the crowd.

 Robbie X then climbs the ladder and moonsaults onto Lionheart and Slater!
-Crowd are hyped (bro!)
+The crowd are hyped (bro!)
 Fantastic Wile E Coyote camera shot replay of the moonsault.
 Then Robbie hit a handstand springboard cutter onto Kidd.
 He’s pulling out all the stops to get noticed by the public and bah gawd it’s working.
 He left that handstand into the ropes so late that I thought he was gonna break his damn neck!

 Robbie ascends the ladder but is knocked off by Lionheart as Slater brings another larger ladder to the ring.
 It’s set up beside the original ladder which leads to Lionheart hitting a rock bottom from 3/4 up onto Slater!
 Lionheart and Kidd continue to battle on the ladders but Gabriel kicks Lionheart’s ladder over and grabs the briefcase to win the first-ever WoS ladder match.
 A great match with a tepid finish.

 A rather awkward after match promo with Kidd.
 Very blown up but got over the fact that he can’t wait for his BIG opportunity.